 Outside is a replica of a tea factory with machines to demonstrate how the tea leaves are steamed, rolled, dried and sorted according to size before they are shipped around the world and end up in your or my cup.

-- In Munnar you’ll find tourist facilities such as hotels, restaurants and guides.
+Munnaryou’ll find facilities such as hotels, restaurants, and guides.
+Check availability and prices here.

-- The Tata tea museum is at the Nallathanni Estate of Tata Tea, right outside Munnar.
-Opening hours daily 10am-5pm.
+- The Tata Tea Museum is at the Nallathanni Estate of Tata Tea, right outside Munnar.
+Find all information here.